 Intellectual Openness refers to a cluster of personality traits related to curiosity, to experimenting with new experiences, and to being willing to change one’s opinion in the face of evidence and reasoning.

-Collaborating with co-authors and teams requires writers to experiment with new roles, listening and responding to diverse views and critical feedback.
+Collaborating with co-authors and teams requires writers to experiment with new roles, listen and respond to diverse views and critical feedback.
 Almost inevitably, there will be instances when you have to open yourself to critique, whether it’s self-critique and the critique of others.

 Mastery of different genres and research methods requires openness to new writing tools, communicating channels, and writing tools.
 Conflict resolution is impossible without embracing the perspectives of all the disputants.
 Rhetoric requires getting beyond your own perspective and writing instead with a sense of audience.